 Eucalyptus trees have wonderful blue tinged, fragrant evergreen foliage.
 We offer several varieties, including some with intriguing disc shaped foliage.
 The exfoliating bark comes in shades of creams, greys and browns to add further interest and make it a great year round feature tree.

 Eucalyptus trees are part of the myrtle family, Myrtaceae, and are commonly known as ‘gum’ trees due to the sap that seeps from cracks in the bark.
-There are more than 700 species of Eucalyptus, mostly native to Australia, with only fifteen species occurring outside Australia.
+There are more than 700 species of Gum tree, mostly native to Australia, with only fifteen species occurring outside Australia.
 Several Eucalyptus species are among the tallest trees in the world.

-A popular evergreen, Eucalyptus makes a wonderful addition to any garden, offering year round interest with lasting ghostly, grey-green foliage, flowers for spring/summer interest and a striking, chalky, exfoliating bark.
+A popular evergreen, Eucalyptus makes a wonderful addition to any garden, offering year round interest with lasting ghostly, grey-green foliage, white flowers for spring/summer interest and a striking, chalky, exfoliating bark.